International Tax Law is an area that is still only minimally covered in graduate and postgraduate law and economics programmes.

 This advanced master of laws programme is designed for talented international and Dutch students with various backgrounds:

 “There is never a dull moment in the world of an international tax lawyer: developments take place much faster than, for example, in civil law.”

-“The Netherlands has an excellent reputation in the area of tax law.
-We are the only country in the world where law schools offer tax law as a specialised track.
-In other countries, tax law, is as a rule, only an optional course – if it is offered at all.
+“The Netherlands is the only country in the world where law schools offer tax law as a specialised track.
 When we started our Master’s of Advanced Studies Programme in 1998, it was the first of its kind in the world.
 This quickly attracted large numbers of students.
-Once in Leiden, they are entering an international environment: almost all the students in our Master’s of Advanced Studies Pro¬gramme are from abroad.
+Once in Leiden, they are entering an international environment: almost all the students in our Master’s of Advanced Studies Programme are from abroad.
 Many of our lecturers are also based in foreign countries.
 I spend a lot of time myself teaching in other countries.
 In addition to my work in Leiden, I teach at Peking University (PKU), the Harvard of China, where only 1 in about every 1000 applicants is accepted, and at New York University.

 There is never a dull moment in the world of an international tax lawyer: developments take place much faster than in most other areas of law.
 I think it is enormously gratifying to contribute to the international developments in the field of cross-border taxation.”

 Join us on Facebook